-(a) No grievance involving demotion, suspension, discharge or other employment penalty will be entertained unless it is filed in writing with the Director of Human Resources within ten (10) calendar days of the time at which the affected employee received written notification of such action.
-All other grievances must be filed within thirty (30) calendar days from the time the employee knew or had reason to know of the facts giving rise to the grievance.

-(b) With written consent of the Director of Human Resources or their designee and the Union Business Agent or their designee, time limits may be extended and/or Steps 1, 2 and/or 3 of the Grievance Procedure waived.
+- (a) No grievance involving demotion, suspension, discharge or other employment penalty will be entertained unless it is filed in writing with the Director of Human Resources within ten (10) working days of the time at which the affected employee received written notification of such action.
+All other grievances must be filed within thirty (30) working days from the time the employee knew or had reason to know of the facts giving rise to the grievance. - (b) With written consent of the City Manager or their designee and the Union Business Agent or their designee, time limits may be extended and/or Steps 1, 2 and/or 3 of the Grievance Procedure waived.